dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 Add items to the dashboard by searching from the item selector in the upper right part of the dashboard area.
 Available items include:

-  - Pivot tables

-  - Charts
+- Visualizations

 - Maps

 - Event reports

 - Event charts

 - Report

 - Resources

 - Apps

 - Email

 - Text boxes

 - Spacer

-The list of items in the drop-down initially displays the first 5 available from each category, based on the search text you enter.
+The list of items in the drop-down initially displays 10 visualizations (charts and tables), and 5 from each of the other categories, based on the search text you enter.
 Email, text boxes and spacer items are also found in the drop-down.
-To view more items, click on **SEE MORE**, and the list for that type will be extended to 15 items.
+To view more items, click on **Show more**, and the list for that type will be extended to 25 items.
 If you still do not find the item you want, try typing a more specific search text.

 ![](resources/images/dashboard/dashboard-item-selector.png)